learn-co-curriculum/hs-coding-club-html/README.md

 In this example, we have an opening p tag `<p>` followed by the text of the paragraph, and finally the closing p tag `</p>`.
 Pretty much every HTML tag has an opening tag and a closing tag.
 The content to be displayed on the page goes in the middle.
 The opening tag, content, and closing tag is called an HTML element.
 This way, the browser knows that piece of content is a paragraph.

 Try copying and pasting this simple site example into `my_website/index.html`.
+You'll want to save the chanages to the file, and then refresh the page in the browser to see your code displayed!
 Feel free to play around with the text and the tags!

 ```html
 <!doctype html>